DaveGut/Test-Code/README.md

     7. Select Done.
 Your devices should now be installed.

-# Upgrade Instructions:
+# Upgrade Instructions (for standard installation):
-Recommendation:  Upgrade is not required until you add (in the future) a new device type.
-However, the significant advantages are that the new integration is off the cloud and does not require a separate node.js server.

-Generally, the upgrade instructions are relatively simple:

 a.
-Replace the contents of the existing driver and (if applicable) application.
+Replace the contents of the existing driver and application.

 b.
-If you have an application, Run the application (this will update some of the data elements.
+Run the application (this will update the required data elements.

 c.
-For each device:

-    1. Set the Bulb Preference "Default transition Time" to a desired value.

-    2. Set the Bulb Preference "Hue" to Low Rez.

-    3. For each device, "Save" the preferences.

-This should work in 95% of the cases.
+Test a sampling of devices.

+# Upgrade Instructions (for manual installation):

+a.
+Replace the contents of the existing driver.

+b.
+Complete a save preferences for each device.

 # TP-Link Device and GitHub file names